 Choosing the Right Jacket for Cold Weather: Waterproof, Insulated, or Non-Insulated

 Fully waterproof jackets will keep you dry from any precipitation and block the wind, but they often aren’t very breathable and can leave you soaked from your sweat, especially during intense efforts.
-If you’re considering your options for a waterproof jacket for running in cold weather, look at our Best Running Rain Jackets guide.
-Our testers settled on the Outdoor Research Helium Rain Jacket as the best waterproof option for cold-weather running.
+We found that The North Face Summit Series Superior Futurelight Jacket provided a high level of protection when weather conditions deteriorated, yet was still breathable enough for running.
+You can check out other options in our Best Running Rain Jackets guide.

-Insulated jackets come in an array of materials, and some are waterproof as well.
-A non-waterproof synthetic jacket is an excellent option for staying warm under dry conditions.
+Insulated jackets come in an array of materials, though most that are light enough for running aren’t waterproof.
+These are excellent options for staying warm under dry conditions.
 Synthetic insulation will remain warm even when wet, so while it’s still a good idea to try not to sweat through it, it can handle a little moisture.
-Our team tested an array of jackets for this guide, and when it came to choosing our favorite insulated jacket, the Patagonia Nano-Air Hoody came out on top.
-You can explore other options in our Best Insulated Jackets for Running guide.
+While most runners will only need an insulated jacket in the coldest of conditions, when we needed to stay warm, we turned to the Patagonia Nano-Air Hoody.

 Choosing Gear for Staying Dry While Running

 Sweat and condensation are enemy number one when running in the cold and can quickly take you from comfortable to hypothermic.
 The goal of the best cold-weather running gear is to keep you both warm and dry.
-There are many ways to maintain an even body temperature, including moderating your effort, adding or removing layers, or increasing ventilation.
-One thing is sure: if you start to sweat, you need to do something about it quickly.
+There are many ways to maintain a steady body temperature, including moderating your effort, adding or removing layers, or increasing ventilation.
+One thing is sure: If you start to sweat, you need to do something about it quickly.
 The same goes for getting cold.
-A little prevention can go a long way toward avoiding a dangerous situation.
+A little prevention can go a long way toward avoiding an uncomfortable or dangerous situation.

-Clothing that breathes well is important to stay dry.
-Synthetic materials and wool are great options for wicking moisture off your skin and helping it evaporate into the air.
+It’s important to choose layers that breathe well and wick sweat effectively.
+Synthetic materials and wool are great options for moving moisture off your skin so that it can evaporate.
 A base layer, like the Smartwool Classic All-Season Merino Base Layer 1/4 Zip, is a good place to start when putting together a winter running kit.
-Wearing layers also makes adjusting your insulation on different body parts easy.
-Removing a hat, like the Sauce Swift Toque which can easily be carried in a pocket, or unzipping a jacket can let your body offload heat and keep it from sweating excessively.
+Wearing layers makes it easy to adjust insulation and moderate body temperature.
+Removing a hat, like the Sauce Swift Toque, which can easily be carried in a pocket, or unzipping a jacket can offload a lot of heat and prevent sweating.
 Several tops designed for winter use, including the Patagonia Airshed Pro Pullover, have front or underarm zips to help a warm body vent.

 Why Wool Is a Good Choice for Cold-Weather Running Gear

 Merino wool is a go-to material for many people who exercise in cold weather.
 This lightweight fiber is an insulating and breathable product of merino sheep.
 Its properties allow it to trap air and provide insulation while transporting moisture from your skin before it can turn into droplets and dampen everything.
 Modern merino clothing is soft and comfortable throughout a range of temperatures and has the bonus of not getting stinky after a single run.
 We loved the Smartwool Classic All-Season Merino Base Layer 1/4 Zip as a base layer we could add additional layers to, depending on the temperature.
-It comes in various weights and can be used as a base layer, mid-layer, or both.
-We also loved the Buff Pack Merino Fleece Cap for our cold weather runs.
+Wool layers come in various weights and can be used as base layer, mid-layer, or both.
 Most modern wool clothing blends merino wool with something like Tencel, nylon, or polyester to make it a more durable material and decrease drying time.

 You can read our Best of Wool Running Apparel guide to learn more about the unique properties of wool and some of our favorite products made of the material.